Azure/simdem/demo_scripts/simdem/test/script.md

 cases a much lower similarity is expected, for example, the output of `date` will vary considerably each time it is run.
-In these situations you can provide an expected similarity as part of the three backticks that start a code block, for example ``` Expected similarity: 0.2 which is low enough for the test to be recorded as a pass:
+In these situations you can provide an expected similarity as part of the three backticks that start a code block, for example ```Expected_Similarity=0.2 which is low enough for the test to be recorded as a pass.
+Note, it is important that you do not insert any spaces in this notation.

 ```
 date